Fasting is very important prior to your anaesthetic.

 You should not smoke on the day of your surgery.

-Cold and Flu If you have been unwell with cold or flu like symptoms contact your anaesthetist to discuss whether to continue with your surgery (in most circumstances there should be no problem with continuing).
+If you have been unwell with cold or flu like symptoms, in line with SA Health guidelines please undergo a COVID19 test.
+Upon a negative COVID19 result, if you are still unsure about proceeding please contact your anaesthetist to discuss whether to continue with your surgery (in most circumstances there should be no problem with continuing).

 To be discharged home on the same day of surgery the minimum requirements are necessary: